 hostfield of your OpenAPI document as the name of your service.

-You can either register your own domain (for example
+You can either register your own custom domain (such as

 you can use a domain managed by Google.

 appspot.comdomains.
 If you want to use a domain managed by Google, you must use your GCP project ID as part of the service name.
-Because GCP Console projects are guaranteed to have a globally unique project ID, this requirement ensures that you have a unique service name.
+Because GCP projects have a globally unique project ID, this requirement ensures that you have a unique service name.

-The domain name that you use depends on the backend that will host your API:
+The domain name that you use depends on the backend that hosts your API:

-For APIs that will be hosted on App Engine flexible environment, you must use the
+For APIs that are hosted on the App Engine flexible environment, you must use the

-appspot.comdomain, and the service name must be in the following format:
+appspot.comdomain, and the service name must be in the following format, where

 When you deploy your API to App Engine, a DNS entry with a name in the format